yoavst/Graffiti/docs/platforms/Web UI.md

 - Use `Ctrl+f` or `Ctrl+Shift+f` to search a node
 - Middle clicking a node will swap a node with the selected node (same parent). ctrl for same son, shift for id swap
 - You can drag and drop tabs to reorder them
+- Ctrl + Middle click on edge will swap source and dest.

 ## Deploy